The Cowboy Philosopher Will Rogers

 TV and Film

 The weekly television show Man of the Year paid tribute to Will Rogers when it looked back on the year 1935.
-The interesting episode features a lot of video footage of Rogers.
+The interesting episode featured a lot of video footage of Rogers.
+The show covereed the life of Will Rogers, and he host introduced humorists Steve Allen and Fred Allen to discuss the importance of the cowboy philosopher.
+[2024 Update: Unfortunately, this video is no longer available.]

 Several actors have portrayed Rogers in movies, including Keith Carradine (who also played Woody Guthrie in a film).
 I recall first learning about Will Rogers from the 1952 film called The Story of Will Rogers, where Will Rogers, Jr. portrayed his father.